 McDevitt emphasized equality between the two genders, but some participants thought she was focused too much on heteronormative relationships.

 “My first reaction was it could have been more inclusive, especially for identities that fall outside the binaries,” said John Martin, a member of the FMLA and Lesbian Gay Bisexual Transgender Alliance.

 Martin added that he enjoyed the show, saying that he would “love to meditate a little bit more about the euphemistic aspect of sexual slang and what it means for gender relations.”

-The last name of Renée has been removed by a request.
+The treasurer of Feminist Majority Leadership Alliance’s name has been removed by request.